Update common peer configurations and apps

 For more information, see When to restart Splunk Enterprise after a configuration file change in the Admin Manual.

-Splunk apps can contain a combination of Splunk Enterprise configuration files and custom configuration files, such as those found in private apps and public apps available on Splunkbase.
+Splunk apps can contain a combination of Splunk Enterprise core configuration files and custom configuration files, such as those created by app developers for private apps and public apps on Splunkbase.

-Most common Splunk Enterprise configuration files are reloadable by default, with a few exceptions outlined in the immediately preceding section.
-These files have a
+Most Splunk Enterprise core configuration files reload by default when configuration changes occur, with a few exceptions outlined in the preceding section on this page.
+These files have a reload trigger setting in

-app.conf that specifies any action required to reload the file.
+app.conf that specifies the appropriate reload handler for the file.

-If you want to avoid restarts when pushing changes to custom configuration files and Splunk Enterprise configuration files that do not have a default reload entry in
+If you want to avoid restarts when pushing changes to custom configuration files and Splunk Enterprise configuration files that do not have a reload trigger setting in

 app.conf, you can add a

-reload.<conf_file_name> specifying the file name and appropriate parameter value under the
+reload.<conf_file_name> setting specifying the file name and an appropriate reload handler under the

 [triggers] stanza in the app's